fusepoolP3/RMLProcessor/README.md

     java -jar RMLMapper-0.1.jar -S -P 8150 -C

 Where `-P` and `-C` are optional.
 Default port is 8150.
-The transfomer service has to be invoked with a query paramter "mapping" with the URI of the mappinng as value.
+The transfomer service is used by issuing an HTTP POST request posting the mapping file as body.

 You can for example use cURL to run transformation.

-    curl -X POST --d @<data-file> "http://localhost:8150/?mapping=<uri-of-rml-mapping>"
+    curl -X POST --d @<rml-napping-file> "http://localhost:8150/?mapping=<uri-of-rml-mapping>"

 Remark